Red Sox vs. Athletics Player Props Betting Odds

-Rafael Devers is one of the top players with prop bets on the table when the Boston Red Sox and the Oakland Athletics play at Oakland-Alameda County Coliseum on Monday (starting at 9:40 PM ET).
+Player props are listed for Rafael Devers and Brent Rooker, among others, when the Boston Red Sox visit the Oakland Athletics at Oakland-Alameda County Coliseum on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!